 Sharon‘s teaching philosophy is best encapsulated by Albert Einstein, that is “I do not teach anyone.
 I only provide the environment in which they can learn”.
 The environment Sharon creates in her Japanese classroom is one of authenticity.
 Realistic scenarios and culture-rich resources provide the basis for genuine language learning that can be transferred to the real world.

 Sharon has had some impressive achievements in her teaching career.
 In January 2013 she was one of only two Western Australian recipients of the Endeavour Language Teaching Fellowship.
 This involved three weeks of intensive Japanese language tuition at Kansai University in Osaka.
-She was instrumental in securing a Classroom Resources grant for Treetops in 2014 and was selected to attend the Intensive Seminar for Japanese teachers at the Japan Foundation Sydney in January 2016.
-She is an active member of the Japanese Language Teachers Association of WA.
+She was also selected to attend the Intensive Seminar for Japanese teachers at the Japan Foundation Sydney in January 2016 and was a contributor to the Western Australian Curriculum: Languages (2018).

 Specialist Teacher – Science, Year 9 & 10 Advisory Teacher